AleoNet/welcome/documentation/guides/solidity-to-leo/migration-guide.md

 Leo does not support inline assembly:

 - **No Yul-like Integration**: Cannot insert low-level assembly code
-- **Separate IR**: Aleo Instructions exist as a separate language, not embeddable in Leo
+- **Separate IR**: Aleo Instructions exist as a separate language, not embeddable in Leo.
-- **High-level Only**: Must use Leo's high-level constructs exclusively
+- **Standalone Programs**: Aleo Instructions can be written as standalone programs in `.aleo` files, enabling fine-grained control over program execution and circuit design at a low level.
+For more details about Aleo Instructions, see the [Aleo Instructions Overview](../../guides/aleo/00_aleo_overview.md).